zenodavids/Data-Structures-and-Algorithms/Chapters/6-Understanding-Time-Complexity.md

 }
 ```

-Here, the default for loop unit of time (n + 1) doesnt work here because the condition in the loop states that as long as p is less than or equals n (p < = n), not i.
+Here, the default for loop unit of time (n + 1) doesn't work here because the condition in the loop states that as long as p is less than or equals n (p < = n), not i.
 The loop stops once "p" is greater than "n".
 Since the loop stops in "k"(when p is greater than n), then we assume ;
 **p = k(k + 1)/2**. which means the loop stops when **k(k + 1)/2 > n**.
 time unit is **k x k / 2** simplified to k^2 >n. hence "k > root of n ". which is still called **O(root of n)**